-All voters, including voters with disabilities, can request a Vote-by-Mail ballot.
-With a Vote-by-Mail ballot, you can vote from the comfort of your own home and take as much time as you need to fill out your ballot.
-In addition, you can have anyone (except an agent of your employer or union) mark the choices for you or have the person assist you in marking your choices on the ballot.
-Please note that you still must sign or mark the voter’s certificate on the Vote-by-Mail ballot envelope.
-Please visit our Vote-by-Mail page for further information.
+All voters can request a Vote-by-Mail ballot.
+With a Vote-by-Mail ballot, you can vote from the comfort of your home.
+You can have anyone (except an agent of your employer or union) help you mark your Vote-by-Mail ballot.
+However, you must sign the certificate on the envelope yourself.

 Please visit our Vote-by-Mail page for information on how to request and return a Vote-by-Mail ballot.

 Voting at Assisted Living Facilities and Nursing Homes